GCdePaula/monga_compiler/README.md

 # Running tests

-Run `dune clean && dune runtest` at the project's root.
+Run `$ dune clean && dune runtest` at the project's root.
 It will run all tests and diff their output with the expected values.